SamerAtawna/animals-privacy-policy/index.md

 ## Information We Collect
 Our app collects very limited information:
 - App preferences (saved locally on your device)
-- Purchase information (handled by Google Play)
+- Purchase information (handled by Apple)

 ## How We Use Information
 We only use information to:
 - Save your app preferences
-- Process in-app purchases through Google Play
+- Process in-app purchases through Apple
 - Restore your purchases when needed

 ## Data Storage and Security
 - All app data is stored locally on your device
 - No personal data is collected or transmitted
-- Purchase records are managed securely by Google Play
+- Purchase records are managed securely by Apple

 ## Children's Privacy
 Our app: